KennethManzi1/Data-Analysis-projects/2022 Fifa Analysis/README.md

 The FIFA22 dataset contains all key attributes, and features of male football players around the world.
 In this analysis, We will focus on key factors such as:
 - The relationship between Potential & wages based on the clubs that are paying the wages.
 - Potential & wages at the player level.
-- Which Nation is the most popular based on the number of players being represented.
+- Which nation is the most popular based on the number of players being represented.
 - Which player earns the most per age group and potential level.
-- Which Club has the highest average of wages paid to their players
+- Which club has the highest average of wages paid to their players